 Cut flower plants

 I am a big believer in perennial plants for low maintenance gardening, smothering out the weeds and provide more flowers and a bigger plant as the years go by.
-If your investing in your garden you want a show and to know what you will have the following year so I do not do bedding or annuals !
+If your investing in your garden you will want to know what plants you have the following year.

 Lots of people use my perennials plants for styling their gardens and grow along with me, as each and every month as i only show what is seasonal, allowing you to plan and design your garden in flower during the growing period.
 These plants are the quintessential the English country garden look.
 A lot of my plants are also for cutting gardens and soon your be making your own flower arrangments at home, or just sit back and relax and enjoy your garden in bloom all season long, year after year.

-I am happy to offer a personal touch with appointments to my little shop located on my property so we can discuss your needs, look at your garden if you bring pictures and i can show you plants or try and source what you need that could help bring all your flower garden dreams into a reality.
+I am happy to offer a personal touch with appointments at the meadow or your garden so we can discuss your needs.
+I can show you plants and then in the right season supply what you need that could help bring all your flower garden dreams into a reality.

 You can also find me at Wyken market and a smaller selection at Goodies farm shop, where i bring my plants each week for you to see the changing season of the plants, they are all big health plants ready to get your garden blooming

 “The most amazing plants from a delightful lady, mature, strong and floriferous plants with such friendly service.”
 Vicki Honeywood